gzmatte/Sonar/README.md

-### If you use Sonar, you notice that you can't disable the sonar outputs in app, and if you only use this for the microphone, it's frustrating.
-So Enjoy.
+If you use Sonar, you notice that you can't disable the sonar outputs in app & if you only use this for the microphone, it's frustrating.

 </br>
 ★ Once Sonar starts, use the bat.
 It will automatically disable additional playback outputs.

 ### ★ [Download here](https://github.com/gzmatte/sonar/releases/download/1/Sonar.bat)